by Calculated Risk on 11/24/2009 06:59:00 PM

 So much data, so little time ... just catching up.
 This was released earlier today:

 Click on map for larger image.

 Here is a map of the three month change in the Philly Fed state coincident indicators.
-Forty seven states are showing declining three month activity.
+Thirty seven states are showing declining three month activity.
 The index increased in 12 states, and was unchanged in 1.

-On a one month basis, activity decreased in 46 states in June, and was unchanged in 1 state.
-Here is the Philadelphia Fed state coincident index release for June.
+Here is the Philadelphia Fed state coincident index release for October.

 Note: this graph includes states with minor increases (the Philly Fed lists as unchanged).

 Although the number of states in recession has been declining, a majority of states still showed declining activity in October.